SDS-AAU/dsba-cbs/README.md

 The central repository for the cours "Data Science fo Business Analytics" (DSBA) at Copenhagen Business School (CBS).
 HEre, you will find all teaching material and further information.

 ## General Information
-* The corresponding CBS CANVAC course page can be found [here](https://cbscanvas.instructure.com/courses/11902).
+* The corresponding CBS CANVAS course page can be found [here](https://cbscanvas.instructure.com/courses/11902).
 Note that `github` rather than CANVAS will represent the central hub for teaching material.

 ## Important Deadlines